sc0ttj/component/README.md

 const Foo = new Component({ ...someData });
 ```

-NOTE: When nested inside another component, even stateful components _do not_ run `setState()` & `render()` - they simply return their view, just like stateless child components.
+NOTE: When nested inside another component, even stateful child components _do not_ run thir own `setState()` & `render()` methods - they simply return their updated view.

 This has a number of implications:

 - better performance (fewer page re-renders)
-- enforces similar behaviour to stateless child components
+- enforces similar behaviour to stateless child components:
-  - only parent components trigger page re-renders
+  - i.e, only parent components trigger page re-renders
-- nested components have an undefined `.container` property
+  - child components have no `.container` property
-  - therefore calling the `render()` method of a child component (usually) does nothing
+- calling `setState()` of a stateful child component:
-- calling `setState()` of a child component _will_ update its state and run its "middleware", but _doesn't_ re-render
+  -  _will_ update its state and run its "middleware"
+  - will _not_ re-render anything!

 For code examples, see the nested component recipes in [examples/recipes.js](examples/recipes.js).